Kunsh23/Expenses-Tracker/README.md

 💰 Expense Categories: Categorize your expenses to better understand where your money is going.

-📅 Date Filtering: Filter and view expenses based on specific dates to track your spending over time.

-🔍 Search Functionality: Easily find specific expenses with the search functionality.

-📈 Graphical Representation: Visualize your spending patterns with interactive charts and graphs.

 📱 Responsive Design: Access the app seamlessly on various devices, ensuring a consistent experience.

 🎨 Theme Toggle: Personalize your experience with a light and dark theme toggle to suit your preferences.